bakert/webtypography/README.md

 The site runs on PHP and probably requires PHP 5 to be safe (although I suspect PHP 4 will work just fine too).
 That's all really.
 Just download the zip into a folder and set yourself up with a virtual host and you're away.
 If you want the webfonts to work, you'll need to use the domain "webtypography.dev" as your virtual hostname.

+The expectation is that the site will be served by Apache or something that understansd the .htaccess file in the root.
+This requires mod_rewrite and mod_negotiation to be enabled in order to route requests appropriately.

 ## Adding new items

 The site builds upon the individual guidelines written in Bringhurst's book.
 To add a new guideline, you should add an entry in the PHP array in `/includes/data.inc.php` and then create an HTML file with the main content in the `/items` folder.